intel/llvm/sycl/doc/GetStartedGuide.md

 runtime is enabled by default.

-To disable support for this feature, follow the instructions for the Linux DPC++ toolchain, but add the `--disable-fusion` flag.
+To disable support for this feature, follow the instructions for the Linux DPC++ toolchain, but add the `--disable-jit` flag.

 Kernel fusion is currently not yet supported on the Windows platform.